jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews12.md

 #### v.15
 >See to it that no one misses the grace of God and that no bitter [root](Deuteronomy29#v.18) grows up to cause trouble and defile many.

+#### v.16
+>See that no one is sexually immoral, or is godless like Esau, who for a single meal sold his inheritance rights as the oldest son.

+Esau was not spiritually minded but rather taken up with the things of the here and now.
+This is apparent in the incident referred to, when Esau for a single meal bargained away "his inheritance rights as the oldest son" (cf. Ge 25:29-34).
+He could not recognize its true value.
+His insistence on the gratification of his immediate needs led him to overlook what was of infinitely greater worth, his rights as the firstborn.
+So with the apostates.
+#leonmorris

+Philo regarded Esau as enslaved by sensual and temporal desires because of actions such as this one.
+Esau did not act as if he viewed life from a long-range perspective, much less an eternal one (the rabbis inferred from this text that he denied the future \*resurrection of the dead).
+#craigkeener

 #### v.18-19
 >You have not come to a mountain that can be touched and that is burning with fire; to darkness, gloom and storm; <sup>19</sup>to a trumpet blast or to such a voice speaking words that those who heard it begged that no further word be spoken to them,